-Patrick Lopes with his wife Germaine Lopes and their son Jahden, aged 3.
+Patrick Lopes with his wife Germaine Lopes and their son Jahden, 3.

 London brought Patrick and Germaine Lopes together.
 Even though they both grew up very close to each other in Paris, just two miles apart, they had never met.

 Patrick’s parents are from Cape Verde, but he was born in Portugal and grew up in Paris.
-He came to London to improve his English initially, but liked it so much he decided to stay back.
+He came to London to improve his English initially, but liked it so much he decided to stay.
 He has now been here for seven years and is a bus driver.

 Germaine thinks London is different and what she likes most about the city are the economic opportunities and that people are open-minded.
 The fact that she is an immigrant has also never been the cause of any inconvenience for her.